KillerLuvsPie/PointAndClick3DPrototype/README.md

 - The level resets

 # ASSETS DEVELOPED BY ME
-- Tecnical document (A document to explain the project, such as folder structure, planned mechanics, scene arrangement, etc.)
+- Technical document (A document to explain the project, such as folder structure, planned mechanics, scene arrangement, etc.)
-- GIT setup (gitignore file, repo creation, invited other developers)
+- GIT setup using a client (gitignore file, repo creation, invited other developers)
 - NPC "barks"
 - Sound editing using Audacity
-- Connection icons using screenshots and importing/editing them in GIMP
+- Icons in connection menus using screenshots and importing/editing them in GIMP
 - Programming and scripts

 # MECHANICS DEVELOPED BY ME